ImperialCollegeLondon/diastolic_genetics/genetic_analysis/README.md

 ## Run GWAS

 We have run GWAS for quantitative endpoints (e.g., the diastolic function parameters) with BOLT-LMM and for binary endpoints (e.g. heart failure case/control analysis) with PLINK.
 The command line statements are summarized in run_gwas.txt.
+Additional post-GWAS processing (retrieval of lead variants, Manhattan plots, etc.) is summarised in annotation_1.R

 ## Mapping of hits to causal genes and annotation
 The data gathering for the variant to gene mapping is summarised in locus_annotate.Rmd